Undline/UndChain/M3L_GSS.md

 - **Settings**: This widget contains settings for the current application that a user can control per the M3L developer and GSS designer.
 - **Pause menu**: Opens a pause menu widget that allows users to select from multiple options. meant for controllers but could be used by K&M by pressing pause break.
 - **TOS Widget**: The terms of service widget is a standardized widget specifically for TOS regarding agreements made (such as using a co-chain).
 Has a accept and reject button and a scroll requirement.
+- **Find/Replace Widget**: This is meant to find text within a specified context.
+- **Clock/Schedular**: This is meant as a design system for a clock also serves as a scheduling agent.

 #### **High-Level Widgets**